ipcrm/ipcrm-echo/README.markdown

 The expected output looks like this:

 ```
-Notice: Echo/[TestMessage]/message: This is a test message
+Notice: /Echo[TestMessage]/message: Test message
 ```

+## Issues
+There are no tests.